jmorenosantos/LaTeX/README.md

 # LaTeX
-All of my work in the LaTeX typesetting system.
+All of my math work in the LaTeX typesetting system.